Well Being2021-06-28

 When you show your employees that their work matters and that it is appreciated, it not only encourages good work in the future but it allows them to take a break from the stress of completing tasks.
 A two-way conversation can also allow managers to recognize whether an employees’ job demands are manageable and fair.

-2. Manage team workload
+2. Manage Team Workload

 Use data to inform the workload distribution amongst your team members.
 A growing concern is the prevalence of working post working hours.
 Since remote workplaces don’t stipulate or monitor work hours, employees tend to overwork, leading to exhaustion.
 Stay mindful of whether you are allocating reasonable workloads, whether you are adequately staffed, and if you have equipped your team to be successful at their tasks – be it through information sharing, training, or/and provision of tools.